theapache64/theapache64.github.io/src/content/blog/why-r8-preferred-bmw-over-audi.md

 **What's r8?**

-R8 is a tool in Android Studio that shrinks, optimizes, and secures Android applications and libraries:
+R8 is a tool that shrinks, optimizes, and secures Android applications and libraries:
 Shrinking: R8 removes unused classes, members, and resources to reduce the size of your app.
 Optimizing: R8 rewrites code to improve performance.

 **What's fullMode?**

 fullMode, also known as non-compat mode, is a feature in Android that allows R8 to perform more aggressive optimizations.
-This can help reduce the size of an app's APK and improve its performance
+This can help reduce the size of an app's APK and improve its performance. fullMode is enabled by default from AGP 8 onwards

 > <i>Source: Google</i>